 Check out the list of the available Shipped Packages and learn more about

-their individual purpose to see if they suit your needs.
-You may then want to
+their purpose to see if they suit your needs.
+You may then want to enable them

 Also, do not forget that some of them are configurable, which means that you may

-be able to have a more fine-grained control on what they may reference in the
+be able to have a more fine-grained control on what they insert in the

-After having used Keypirinha with your new configuration for a while.
-You may discover that some unwanted features are still enabled.
-For that matter, it is worth mentioning that it is possible to know what plugin (and by extension, what package) created a given catalog item in the list of results.
+If you happen to notice that some unwanted features are still enabled, it is worth mentioning that it is possible to know what plugin (and by extension, what package) created a specific catalog item in the list of results.